 While calorie restriction isn’t dangerous in the short term, extreme dieting wreaks havoc on the metabolism, which can lead to health implications that can be life-threatening.
 Severe dieting can cause physical problems such as physical fatigue, atrophy of the muscles, acidosis, constipation, dehydration, seizures, and gallbladder disease.

-Mentally, a lack of sufficient calories can lead to irritability, depression, a lower sex drive, and other eating disorders like anorexia and bulimia, which are sadly a common occurrence in combat sports.
+Mentally, a lack of sufficient calories can lead to irritability, depression, and other eating disorders like anorexia and bulimia, which are sadly a common occurrence in combat sports.

 Fighters often spend hours in hot baths or saunas to sweat out as much water as possible to drop their weight.
 Sweating excessively may lead to rapid weight loss, however, it can have dire consequences.